DC801/BM-Badge/SD_Card/MAGE/scenario_source_files/mgs/ch2/ch2-map-PLANNING.md

 - Little hacks you can do in town, not for the story, but for funsies -- misleading or satisfying?
 	- Straighten out tangled ethernettle before Trekkie will let you take one?
 - Some kind of hardware that can only talk to you with how its lights are blinking (which ones, what pattern)
-- Game feature: type thing, have something in the world react
+- Game feature: type a thing, have something in the world react
 - Type a keypad (using the terminal) to get door(s) working?
 - Twisty turny: https://en.wikiquote.org/wiki/Colossal_Cave_Adventure (different variations)
 - Multiple choice riddles!!!!!
 (After dark!!!!)